edscos/Python-Code-to-Calculate-Daily-Actual-Evapotranspiration-Using-an-Aerodynamic-Temperature-Model/README.md

 The Python script labeled "ETa_OSEB_RS_Code.py" performs the calculation of daily actual ETa using an OSEB approach for latent heat flux based on an optimized aerodynamic surface temperature (see Costa-Filho et al., 2021).
 The remote sensing input data for running this code is point-based measurements of the following variables:

-    Nadir-looking surface temperature or Ts (Celsius)
-    Normalized Difference Vegetation Index or NDVI
+   Nadir-looking surface temperature or Ts (Celsius) Normalized Difference Vegetation Index or NDVI

-The ancillary data for running this python script are the following variables:
+The ancillary data input for running this python script are the following variables:

    Air temperature above the canopy or Ta (Celsius) Incoming short-wave solar radiation or Rs (W/m^2)